- How Prevalent is Nursing Home Negligence?

 We strongly believe falls, broken bones, bruises, wandering, medication errors, and wrongful death injuries deserve investigation.
 Our skilled lawyers will investigate your case and gather evidence to meet the burden of proof you need to recover the monetary damages for medical bills and any therapy necessary for your loved one’s rehabilitation.

-We will ensure that we uncover any violations of the Illinois Nursing Home Care Act (210 ILCS 45) and federal regulations to maximize your compensation and get justice for your loved one.
+We will ensure that we uncover any violations of state and federal regulations to maximize your compensation and get justice for your loved one.

-We have recovered millions of dollars for nursing home abuse and neglect victims across central Illinois.
+We have recovered millions of dollars for nursing home abuse and neglect victims.
 We also have extensive experience with wrongful death claims and ensuring the nursing facility is held accountable if neglect is the cause of your relative’s passing, so your claim helps prevent future injury and neglect.

 Call us today at (800) 727-8010 to request a confidential, free initial consultation.
 Our nursing home abuse attorneys can review the circumstances surrounding any injuries and other common signs of negligence and determine your next legal steps to protect the rights of your elderly loved one.